vishwakarmakrishna/oops_dart/readme.md

+# Dart Abstraction, Encapsulation, Polymorphism, and Mixins Example

-# Abstraction & Encapsulation in Dart
+## Abstraction & Encapsulation in Dart

-This repository contains a Dart implementation showcasing the concepts of abstraction and encapsulation using a simple class structure.
-Additionally, it demonstrates polymorphism through method overloading and overriding, as well as the use of mixins for achieving multiple inheritance.

-## Person Class

-The `Person` class serves as an example of abstraction and encapsulation.
-It includes private attributes (`_name`, `_gender`, `_height`, `_weight`) and provides getter methods to access these attributes.
-The `setData` method allows for setting individual attributes with optional parameters.
+The `Person` class represents the concept of a person and demonstrates abstraction and encapsulation.

 ```dart
 abstract class Person {